-Japan is the third biggest economy in the world, and, in 2010, its GHG emissions (including LULUCF) of 1,208 million metric tons of carbon dioxide equivalent (MMtCO2e) placed it fifth among the world's countries.
-In the July 2008 "Action Plan for Achieving a Low-carbon Society," Japan introduced possible GHG emission reduction goals.
-As part of the Copenhagen Accord, Japan pledged to reduce GHG emissions 25% below 1990 levels by 2020.
-The country's 2030 goal is to reduce CO2 from fossil fuels 30% below 1990 levels.
-In December 2010, the Japanese Central Environmental Council confirmed that Japan would commit to reducing its GHG emissions to 80% below 1990 levels by 2050.
-Japan also made a commitment under the Kyoto Protocol to reduce its average annual GHG emissions 6% below 1990 levels for 2008-2012.
-According to Reuters (2013), however, "Japan emitted 313 million tons of CO2 equivalent more than its annual target during the Kyoto Protocol...
-The country will make up the shortfall through buying emission permits from other governments or project-based offset credits from major developing countries and Eastern Europe."
-At the 2010 conference of parties (COP) in Cancun Japan declined to renew its Kyoto commitment.
+Japan is the third biggest economy in the world,1 and, in 2010, its GHG emissions (including LULUCF) of 1,208 million metric tons of carbon dioxide equivalent (MMtCO2e)2 placed it fifth among the world's countries.3 In the July 2008 "Action Plan for Achieving a Low-carbon Society," Japan introduced possible GHG emission reduction goals.4 As part of the Copenhagen Accord, Japan pledged to reduce GHG emissions 25% below 1990 levels by 2020.5 The country's 2030 goal was to reduce CO2 from fossil fuels 30% below 1990 levels.6 In December 2010, the Japanese Central Environmental Council confirmed that Japan would commit to reducing its GHG emissions to 80% below 1990 levels by 2050.6 At the 2010 Conference of Parties (COP) in Cancun, Japan declined to renew its Kyoto commitment.6 Furthermore, in November 2013, due to a major loss in nuclear power, the Japanese government decided to cut back on it's Copenhagen emissions target to 3.8% below 2005 levels by 2020, a significant reversal from the previous target of 25% below 1990 levels.0

-The goals enumerated above are ambitious compared to those of other industrialized countries.
-However, Japan's 2020 target is contingent upon ample international action, as defined by the Japanese government, and, according to a 2011 World Bank report, "in the absence of such an agreement, it appears unlikely that Japan will make a unilateral 25 percent cut."10 On January 25th 2013, Prime Minister Abe ordered the Minister of the Environment and other relevant ministers to reexamine climate change policies and "conduct a zero-based review of the 25% emission reduction target by COP19 in next November as well as to develop assertive diplomatic strategies to tackle climate change with the aim of contributing to the world by fully utilizing Japanese advanced technologies."
-According to Reuters (2010) the Japanese target would be virtually impossible to achieve unless the country were to commit to steeper emissions cuts from manufacturers, power generators, offices, and commercial operations which combined account for 60% of the country's total GHG emissions.
-According to Reuters (2012) and PBL Netherlands Environmental Assessment Agency (2012), the earthquake and tsunami of March 2011 and the resulting Fukushima nuclear power plant disaster have forced Japan to review its current climate and energy policies.
-This policy review has raised questions about if and how the country will meet its 2020 target.
-Prior to the Fukushima incident, METI's June 2010 figures indicated that nuclear power's percentage of Japanese generation would increase from 26% in 2007 to 50% in 2030; so, potentially losing a significant quantity of low-carbon power generation could stress Japan's achievement of its climate targets.
-Furthermore, according to PBL Netherlands Environmental Assessment Agency's (2012) projections, if Japan were to fulfill its current climate commitments, the country's GHG emissions would still exceed its 2020 pledge by 290 MtCO2e (see Figure 1).17
+The original goal of 25% below 1990 by 2020 was ambitious compared to those of other industrialized countries.
+Japan's ambitious 2020 target decided in the Copenhagen Accord was contingent upon ample international action, as defined by the Japanese government, and a 2011 World Bank report predicted that it was unlikely that Japan would make a unilateral 25 percent cut.10 On January 25th 2013, Prime Minister Abe ordered the Minister of the Environment and other relevant ministers to reexamine climate change policies and "conduct a zero-based review of the 25% emission reduction target by COP19 in November 2013 as well as to develop assertive diplomatic strategies to tackle climate change with the aim of contributing to the world by fully utilizing Japanese advanced technologies."11 According to Reuters (2010) the 25% below 1990 by 2020 target would be virtually impossible to achieve unless the country were to commit to steeper emissions cuts from manufacturers, power generators, offices, and commercial operations which combined account for 60% of the country's total GHG emissions.
+12 According to Reuters (2012)13 and PBL Netherlands Environmental Assessment Agency (2012)14, the repercussions of the Great East Japan Earthquake and resulting moratorium on nuclear power following the Fukushima nuclear plant disaster, forced Japan to review its current climate and energy policies.
+Prior to the Great East Japan Earthquake, METI's June 2010 figures indicated that nuclear power's percentage of Japanese generation would increase from 26% in 2007 to 50% in 2030.15 After the earthquake, the shut down of all nuclear reactors created a loss of a significant quantity of low-carbon power generation and hampered Japan's achievement of its climate targets.

 Figure 1: Japanese Emissions Reduction Pledge Relative to Business as Usual (BAU) and Active Climate Measures.
-Source: PBL; UNFCCC 2011
+Source: PBL; UNFCCC 201116